Why Every Cyclist Needs a Repair Stand

 How do I avoid clamp damage?

-Clamp the seatpost when possible, not the thin top tube.
-Tighten just enough to hold the bike steady.
+Clamp the seatpost when possible and tighten only enough to hold the bike steady.
+Avoid thin aero tubes.

 Comments